PhilipYip1988/python-tutorials/001_install/002_ubuntu_install/readme.md

 ![img_098](./images/img_098.png)

-To the top there are four buttons to Run a Script, Run a Cell in a Script, Run a Cell in a Script snd Move onto the next Cell and to Run a Selection within the Script.
-At first launch, there will be a dialog for Run options:
+In Python prefixing a line with a ```#``` turns it into a comment.
+In Spyder prefixing a line with ```#%%``` turns it into a new cell.
+A script file can be run using the run button or each cell can be run individually using the run cell or run cell and move onto the next cell button:

 ![img_099](./images/img_099.png)

+At first launch, there will be a dialog for Run options.
 Select Run:

 ![img_100](./images/img_100.png)